-Convention Since 2006 the Holsworthy branch has organised a day long convention for its members and other local beekeepers.
+Since 2006 the Holsworthy branch has organised a day long convention for its members and other local beekeepers.
 The convention gives all who attend the opportunity to hear from well known national figures in the beekeeping world and also to buy supplies.
-Details of the 2019 Holsworthy Spring Convention can be found here.
+Details of the 2021 Holsworthy Spring Convention will appear here in November 2020.

 NBU The National Bee Unit (NBU) is funded by FERA and other government bodies to protect the honey bee by research, inspection and supporting all beekeepers.
 NBU organise the national system of Bee Inspectors, both full-time and seasonal.
 The website has a great deal of information for beekeepers and all are urged to register at Beebase.

 Once registered, the beekeeper will be able to receive the latest copies of information sheets, up-to-date information on any diseases near their apiary and will be helping NBU in their research by ensuring that the location of all apiaries is known.